 How do I prove that I am a Georgia resident?

 In order to prove Georgia residency, you will need to provide documentation.
 These documents generally include a current, valid Georgia driver’s license and a copy of the most recent year’s Georgia tax forms.
 If you are a dependent student, copies of your parents’ current, valid Georgia driver’s licenses and a copy of their most recent year’s Georgia tax forms will be required, as well.

 My university uses a different course structure (ex: General chemistry is only offered as a one semester course).
 What should I do?

 Request a letter from your pre‐health advisor, course director, or department chair describing the course and its fundamental objectives.
 You may upload the document to your file by logging into your online MCG account.

 Official transcripts should be sent directly to the AMCAS application service.
 Official transcripts are not to be sent to the Medical College of Georgia Admissions Office unless you are offered and accept admission to our medical program or accept a position as an alternate.
 Once you accept a position, we require that you have all final, official (degree posted) transcripts from all colleges/universities attended submitted to our office directly from your college’s/university’s Registrar’s Office prior to matriculation at MCG.

-The Medical College of Georgia matriculates students once per year usually the first week of August.
+The Medical College of Georgia matriculates students once per year and mandatory orientation events generally begin in late July.